huma-engineering/huma-docs/data-collection/huma-app/getting-started/pairing-devices.md

 ![Pairing devices](../assets/PairDevices02.png)

 Once you have granted Bluetooth permissions, you’ll see a list of devices which are available for pairing.
-Select the one you want to pair and then follow the instructions click **Next**.
+Select the one you want to pair then click **Next** and follow the instructions.

 ![Pairing devices](../assets/PairDevices03.png)